oracle-livelabs/apex/employee-onboarding/4-create-tasks/create-tasks.md

     > **Note:** _APEX$TASK\_PK is a substitution string holding the primary key value of the system of records (in this case, the employee's id)._

-5. Now, navigate to **Participants**, and enter/select the following:
+5. Now, navigate to **Participants** tab, and enter/select the following:

     - Participant Type: **Potential Owner**